apos/rapid-bulky-wshc-by-apos/README.md

 #### Classroom project

-If you already implemented an OnStep controller with peoplo of you astronomy club, it is very easy now to get everything running with a wireless SHC.
+If you already implemented an OnStep controller with people of you astronomy club, it is very easy now to get everything running with a wireless SHC.
 You will be surprised how much more intuitive this is, than using the handy app.

 If you are well prepared (get cables ready, print parts) you will make this in a 3 hour workshop.
-Inkluded a pause, 30min intro and 30 minutes for asking questions.
+Included a pause, 30min intro and 30 minutes for asking questions.

 You can save really a lot of money if you order the parts in China (takes usually 2 weeks shipping).